Allie Bowne Schreiner, LMFT

 Fuller Graduate School of Psychology

-Allie has been trained in DIR-Floor time therapy and is a proponent of the curative and transformative power of play.
-She has a certificate in perinatal mental health specializing in working with families and parents struggling with postpartum adjustment.
-Allie is certified in the PREPARE/ENRICH program for couples—an assessment tool that identifies strengths and potential areas of growth and improvement in relationships, for married and premarital couples.
-She is currently pursuing additional training in Emotional Focused Therapy for couples.
+Allie brings specialized expertise to her work with children.
+She has been trained in DIR-Floor time therapy, child-centered play therapy and is a proponent of the curative and transformative power of play.
+She also has a certificate in Perinatal Mental Health, specializing in working with families and parents struggling with postpartum adjustment.
+Allie has completed advanced training in Emotion Focused Couples Therapy and uses this lens, grounded in attachment theory, as she works with partners seeking deeper connection.
+She is certified in the PREPARE/ENRICH program—an assessment tool that identifies strengths and potential areas of growth and improvement in relationships for married and premarital couples.